lumapps/commit-message-validator/README.md

 ### Body

 The body should include the motivation for the change and contrast this with previous behavior.
+It is optional but highly recommended for any impacting changes.

 ### Footer

 The footer should contain any information about **Breaking Changes** and is also the place to reference JIRA ticket related to this commit.

+The footer is optional but for **feat** and **fix** type the JIRA reference is mandatory.

 The breaking changes must be at the end of the commit with only "BROKEN:" before the list of breaking changes.
 They must be each on a new line.